sardinh4/frutopia/README.md

 README.md: Documentação com as informações sobre o projeto.
 LICENSE: licença.

-O Projeto foi desenvolvido com base no vídeo do youtube "HTML and CSS Project Tutorial: Pure CSS Image Slider - Skillthrive"
+O Projeto foi desenvolvido com base no vídeo do youtube "How To Make A Website Using HTML And CSS Step By Step | Website Design Tutorial With HTML CSS - GreatStack"

 🔗 Link do Vídeo: